OData Connector - Consuming Data

-The configuration of SAP Gateway connections uses the same dialog as for general information.
-All information on configuring SAP Gateway connections can be found here.
+The configuration of SAP Gateway connections uses the same dialog box for general information.
+You can find all the information you need about configuring SAP Gateway connections here.

-In the general information for an OData connection, you can enter the following entries for our example:
+In the general settings for an OData connection, you can specify the following entries for our example:

 -